nicholaswilde/home-assistant/docs/add-ons/eclipse-mosquitto.md

 !!! note

-    The `Broker` should match the container name of Eclipse Mosquitto.
+    The `Broker` should match the container name of Eclipse Mosquitto and the `username` and `password` should match the generated ones above.

 !!! example ""